bleeckerj/ghostwriter-tauri/README.md

 ---

 🤖 How It Works
+- Ghostwriter uses both inference and RAG-based patterns for collaborating with you and keeping subject matter on point
-- Ingest: Drop .txt, .md, or .pdf files into the docs/ folder
+- Ingest: Drop .txt, .md, .epub, or .pdf files
+- URLs: Ingest from a URL
 - Chunk: Text is divided into overlapping chunks
-- Embed: Each chunk gets a vector representation
+- Embed: Each chunk gets a unique vector representation produced by the appropriate embedding model
-- Store: Chunks + embeddings saved in SQLite DB
+- Store: Chunks + embeddings saved in a bundled vector store called a Corpus.
+- Corpus: You can have multiple Corpus databases, representing different projects.
 - Search: Input is embedded and matched to similar chunks
 - Prompt: LLM gets context-rich prompt to generate completion
 - Complete: You write — Ghostwriter listens and responds